openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

 effort.
 For more trivial deprecations, it may be appropriate to simply deprecate and remove within the same release cycle.

+TODO: UPDATE THIS AND ALL OTHER PLACES TO MENTION target month + named release.
+Check the DEPR issue template as well.
+And scan throught the rest of this DEPR.
 Remember to use the named release's *cut date* when determining the appropriate named release.
 Additionally, if the named release is far enough in the future that it only has a letter (and not a full name),